ucl-rc-training/jh-ucl-swcarpentry-answers/index.md

 Wales
 -----

-Wales is hillier than England, but not as hilly as Scotland.
+Wales is hillier than England, but not quite as hilly as Scotland.